ylapp1/GameOfLife/README.md

 | --videoOutputAddSound              | Add sound to the video                     | -       | -                                                  |

-You have to download ffmpeg and extract it to "GameOfLife/Tools/ffmpeg/" in order to use the video output.
+You have to download ffmpeg and extract it to "GameOfLife/Tools/ffmpeg/" in order to use the video output on Windows.